portgasdyamato/CS-Girlies-Team3/README.md

 ## Team Notes
 - All colors and UI are unified to a dreamy purple gradient theme.
-- No Replit dependencies; project is clean for deployment.
 - Backend serves static frontend from `/dist`.
 - All changes are pushed to GitHub.
 - For any issues, check build output and environment variables.